 Here are some recommendations for finding help and community after getting an autism diagnosis:

-While autism is a lifelong condition, the right professional help, community, and self-care practices can make all the difference in developing confidence, security, and purpose in adulthood.
+Autism is a lifelong condition.
+However, the right professional help, community, and self-care practices can greatly assist.
+These elements make all the difference in developing confidence, security, and purpose in adulthood.

 The Heywise Autism Test is designed for adults age 18+ who exhibit potential signs of autism spectrum disorder or want to confirm a childhood autism diagnosis.
 It can also be taken by loved ones concerned that someone in their life may have undiagnosed ASD.